Introduction of the GMFA Training Program

 This eliminates the need for any panic from the student and have to pass the radio from hand to hand as the old days.

 As a beginner, mastering the basics is the first step to becoming a competent solo pilot.
 After an initial short briefing covering basic aerodynamics, safety and use of the Dual Control System (Buddy Box) we then concentrate on as much “hands on” training as time allows (its thumbs on sticks, as often as possible, which allows you to progress your training at a comfortable rate).
 At the GMFA we will advance your training as fast as your skills allow and we certainly won’t hold you back unnecessarily.
-You will also learn how to recognise potential problems with your equipment by developing pre-flight and post flight checks as a routine.
+You will also learn how to recognize potential problems with your equipment by developing per-flight and post flight checks as a routine.

 As your piloting skills increase from those early solo days, to aerobatics and beyond, making the correct choice of equipment is important to be able to progress to the next level.
 Whether you are upgrading to your first aerobatic model or perhaps investing in a more sophisticated transmitter, we are here to guide you, enabling you to make an informed choice.